Are you leveraging your first-time guest gifts effectively enough to move people from being guests to fully connected members of your church?

 Please don’t do that with your “new-here” gifts.

 We need to consider what gifts our guests might actually enjoy receiving.
 Many churches have found that t-shirts hit the spot because people—for whatever reason—are always willing to pick up a free t-shirt.
 Now, make sure the t-shirt design is something that someone who doesn’t attend your church on a regular basis would wear.
 (I always say that the design on the shirt needs to at least be good enough that people would wear it when they’re doing chores around the house or running a quick errand in town.)
+A flocking print creates a touchable design that shows off on an air of professionalism and style

 You can check out ideas from other churches for what they have been doing for “new-here” guest gifts.
 T-shirts, coffee mugs, journals—all are popular choices for churches looking to encourage people to drop by their guest kiosk.